CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 **Description**

-Reverse-geocodes an input table by adding a column `address` with the address coordinates a given point location column.
+Reverse-geocodes an input table by adding a column `address` with the addresses for a given point location column.
 It geocodes sequentially the table in chunks of 10 rows.

 * `input_table`: `VARCHAR(MAX)` name of the table to be reverse-geocoded.
 Please make sure you have enough permissions to alter this table, as this procedure will add two columns to it to store the geocoding result.
 * `geom_column` (optional): `GEOMETRY` column name for the geometry column that contains the points to be reverse-geocoded.
 Defaults to `'geom'`.
 * `address_column`: `VARCHAR(MAX)` name of the column where the computed addresses will be stored.
 It defaults to `'address'`, and it is created on the input table if it doesn't exist.
 * `language` (optional): `VARCHAR(MAX)` language in which results should be returned.
 Defaults to `''`.
 The effect and interpretation of this parameter depends on the LDS provider assigned to your account.

-If the input table already contains a column with the name `address_column`, only those rows with NULL values will be reverse-geocoded.
+If the input table already contains a column with the name `address_column`, only those rows with NULL values in it will be reverse-geocoded.

 **Examples**